 Medical malpractice occurs in cases where the patient is injured or damaged due to a negligent act or omission by a doctor or other medical professional, which results in damage or harm to the patient.

-Medical malpractice, when a negligent act or omission by a doctor or other medical professional results in damage or harm to a patient, is a serious and long standing problem.
-Negligence by a medical professional could include an error in a diagnosis, treatment or illness management.
-If such negligence results in injury to a patient, a case could arise against the doctor if his or her actions deviated from generally accepted standards of practice; against the hospital for improper care, such as problems with medications, sanitation or nursing care; or against local, state or federal agencies that operate hospital facilities.
+Negligence by a medical professional could include an erroneous diagnosis, treatment or management of an illness or condition.
+If such negligence results in injury to the patient, a case could arise against the doctor, if his or her actions deviated from generally accepted standards of medical practice.

-Attorneys at Coker Law know that serious injuries related to medical malpractice can be devastating and that financial losses due to such injuries can be a catastrophic blow to any family.
-Our goal is to obtain prompt, just and fair compensation for all of our client’s losses, including the recovery of medical expenses, lost wages and related financial losses, the cost of future care, and compensation for physical and emotional pain and suffering.
+The medical malpractice trial attorneys at Coker Law know that serious injuries related to medical malpractice can be devastating and that financial losses due to such injuries can be a catastrophic blow to any family.
+Our goal is to obtain prompt, just and fair compensation for all of our clients’ losses.

+Not all personal injury law firms take cases to trial.
+In fact, most do not.
+They either lack the knowledge, expertise or funds to see a case through to trial.
+A trial may be necessary to gain maximum compensation for you and your family.
 If you believe you may have a medical malpractice claim, it is important to consult with a qualified attorney as soon as possible.
-The attorneys at Coker Law can help you determine whether your claim is worth pursuing.
-With our firm’s over 30 years of litigation experience, top trial skills, professional reputation and unwavering commitment to our clients best interests, you can be confident in our ability to handle your medical malpractice case.
+With our firm’s more than 40 years of litigation experience, trial skills, professional reputation and unwavering commitment to our clients’ best interests, you can be confident in our ability to handle your medical malpractice case.